 In 2013 we are a growing congregation of Progressive Christians who take the Bible very seriously, but not literally.
 We believe that spiritual truth is so far beyond our human ability to comprehend that we require symbol and metaphor to even come close to understanding.
 Therefore, in relationship to the Bible, we look for more than literal meanings to help us find God’s truth for the world and God’s direction for our lives.
 We try to understand what any particular biblical text meant to those who originally heard it, and then, given the differences in time and culture, what it means for us today.
 We take God’s grace seriously as well.

 Rooted in Justice:

 Our congregation includes folks from all over the political spectrum.
 We, on occasion, have some lively debates.
-What holds us together is the sense that God calls us to follow the Way of Jesus.
-That is the way of promoting justice in our world.
-So we reach out.
-Each month we take special offerings for programs that fight hunger, that serve the needs of the poor, and that promote fairness in our society and in our world.
-We give to local groups like The Mustard Seed, and Hospitality House.
-We donate to national programs like Church World Service.
+What holds us together is the sense that God calls us to follow the Way of Jesus; promoting justice in our world.
+Each month we take special offerings for programs that fight hunger, serve the needs of the poor, and promotes fairness in our society and world.
+We give to local groups and national programs.
 We contribute to the Foods Resource Bank and through them support a project in Guatemala that empowers women and encourages diversity in the local food supply.
 We participate in the special outreach emphases of both the United Church of Christ and the Church of the Brethren.